uozuAho/note_searcher/vscode/README.md

 - `[](path/relative/to/file)`
 - `[](/file/relative/to/currently/open/dir/in/vscode)`

-### Creating notes

-Press ctrl+alt+n to create a new note in the currently open directory.
+You can copy a markdown-style link to a search result by right-clicking on the search result.